meteor/galaxy-docs/content/apm-getting-started.md

 ## How to Use Meteor APM

-There is no right or wrong way to use Kadira but I will suggest two simple ways to get started.
+There is no right or wrong way to use Meteor APM but I will suggest two simple ways to get started.

 ### Finding Bottlenecks in Meteor Methods and Fixing Them